Usability testing

 From testing to actionable insights

 Usability testing is not just a milestone to be checked off on the project schedule.
 The team should have a goal for why they are testing and then implement the results.
-After conducting your research, analyse the data so you can produce useful insights that will help you design your service.

 Resources